Fundamental to the BlackEarth vision is to identify the right commodity in the right jurisdiction.

 Given the large aerial extent, outcropping and (in most cases) flat-lying nature of the graphite mineralisation at Maniry, BlackEarth is confident that the prospects can be upgraded to JORC-compliant resources in a very efficient manner, a process aided by the fact that the variability of the mineralisation seems highly predictable, based on data to hand.

-Ianapera lies within 10 km of the Molo graphite project and 60 km north of Maniry.
-It consists of a series of high-grade outcrops of graphite mineralisation within a broader graphite trend.
+It lies 60 km north of Maniry and consists of a series of high-grade outcrops of graphite mineralisation within a broader graphite trend.
 These high-grade, near-surface exposures of graphite have the potential, collectively, to meet a resource target.
 Importantly, they lie atop a large conductive body, as defined by VTEM™.
 Graphite is highly conductive, so this may indicate the presence of a large graphitic mineralised system.

 Previous exploration, consisting of geophysical interpretation, detailed mapping and outcrop sampling, has identified three target areas with currently delineated dimensions up to 800 m long by 30 m wide.
 Rock-chip results of more than 15 per cent TGC have been consistently collected across these positions.